Skip to main content

 Connect image to 3D

-When you add an image to a comment it will say "No viewer connection" under the image unless you load a model in the 3D viewer.
-This text will then say "Connect to 3D viewpoint".
-You can now connect it to objects and a position in the viewer.
+When an image is added to a comment it will say "No viewer connection" under the image unless a model is loaded in the 3D viewer.

 Image pop-out